Michael Watford

-Michael Watford is an American dance music singer, who was born in Virginia and raised in New Jersey.
-He is best known for his gospel-influenced vocals on house records throughout the 1990s and 2000s.
+Michael Wayne Watford (July 20, 1959 – January 26, 2024) was an American dance music singer, who was born in Virginia and raised in New Jersey.
+He was best known for his gospel-influenced vocals on house records throughout the 1990s and 2000s.

 Biography

+Watford was born in Suffolk, Virginia, on July 20, 1959, and was raised in Newark, New Jersey.
+His mother was a minister in the African Methodist Episcopal Church and a gospel singer, and Watford's early musical experiences came from singing in church.

+Watford's first single, "Holdin' On", was released in 1991.
 Four of his singles charted on the United States Hot Dance Music/Club Play chart in the mid-1990s, including "So into You" which hit number one in 1994.
 The same track peaked at No. 53 on the UK Singles Chart.

+Watford's career faltered after 1995, when he was dropped by his label, East West Records, amid administrative turnover.
+He withdrew from his performing career in the years afterward, running karaoke bars in Newark before a stint working at a welfare office, though he harbored interest in returning to music.

+Watford died from dementia at a hospital in Newark on January 26, 2024, at the age of 64.